Provably Efficient Representation Selection in Low-rank Markov Decision Processes: From Online to Offline RL: Preliminaries

-We consider learning the MDP structure in an \emph{online} manner.
-That is to say, the algorithm runs for $K$ episodes while for each $k \in [K]$, it first determines a policy $\pi^k = \{\pi_h^k\}_{h=1}^H$ using the knowledge it has collected from the environment.
-Then the agent follows the policy and the dynamic of the MDP.
-In detail, for each step $h \in [H]$, the agent first observes the state $s_h^k$, chooses an action $a_h^k$ by the policy $\pi_h^k$ and then transits to the next state $s_{h+1}^k$ generated by the MDP and receives the reward $r_{h+1}^k$.
-The \emph{total regret} for the first $K$ episodes $\R{K}$ is defined as
+We will focus on learning the structure of the MDP in an online manner.
+The algorithm is designed to run for $K$ episodes, where for each episode $k \in [K]$, the first step is to determine a policy $\pi^k = \{\pi_h^k\}_{h=1}^H$ based on the knowledge collected from the environment.
+The agent then follows the policy and the dynamics of the MDP.
+Specifically, at each step $h \in [H]$, the agent observes the state $s_h^k$, selects an action $a_h^k$ using the policy $\pi_h^k$, transitions to the next state $s_{h+1}^k$ generated by the MDP, and receives the reward $r_{h+1}^k$.